Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/transform/push_pull.rst

 *Push/Pull* transform confirmation and accessing the slider.

-Note that the result of the *Push/Pull* transform is also dependant on the number and type of selected elements (Objects, vertices, faces etc).
+Note that the result of the *Push/Pull* transform is also dependant on the number and type of selected elements (objects, vertices, faces, etc.).
 See below for the result of using *Push/Pull* on a number of different elements.

 .. figure:: /images/modeling_meshes_editing_deforming_push-pull_objects-equidistant.png